Sayuru99/SahaniR/README.md

 SahaniR is more than a framework; it is an architectural philosophy.
 It proposes that by looking to the fundamental laws of the universe, we can derive a more robust, secure, and elegant model for building software systems.
 It is designed for a future where security is not bolted on but is the foundational fabric of the application itself.

-The vision for SahaniR is to create a platform for building mission-critical systems where failure, security, and auditability are primary concerns—financial transaction processors, governmental systems, and highly secure APIs—ushering in a new era of **Cosmically Inspired Computing**.
+The vision for SahaniR is to create a platform for building mission-critical systems where failure, security, and auditability are primary concerns financial transaction processors, governmental systems, and highly secure APIs ushering in a new era of **Cosmically Inspired Computing**.

 ---